DoYunseo/Leetcode_practice/trees_pset/find_a_corresponding_node_of_a_binary_tree_in_a_clone_of_that_tree/readme.md

+# 1379.
+Find a corresponding node of a binary tree in a clone of that tree

 Given two binary trees original and cloned and given a reference to a node target in the original tree.

 The cloned tree is a copy of the original tree.